New York Knicks Logo

 New York Knicks Logo 1984-1989

-The New York Knickerbockers logo of this period had other colors, but the shape, fonts, position, and size were the same.
-The color scheme had pastel shades, which is why the elements don’t seem aggressive.
-The Knicks made slight changes to the logo by again changing the basketball to brown with dark brown seams.
-Reflected light below, the letters became blue.
-All details of the New York Knicks logo have a blue outline, except for the basketball – its outline is dark brown, just like the seams.
+The New York Knickerbockers’ logo of this period had different colors, but the form, fonts, placement, and size remained the same.
+The color palette had pastel shades, so the elements did not look aggressive.
+The Knicks made minor changes to the logo, again changing the basketball to brown with dark brown seams.
+Reflecting light from below, the letters became blue.
+All details of the New York Knicks logo have a blue outline, except for the basketball, whose outline is dark brown, and the seams, which are also dark brown.

 1990 – 1992